papermerge/auth-server/README.md

 # Authentication Server

-Authentication server is standalone http microservice which provides authentication with username and password via HTML form or via REST API.
+Auth server is standalone microservice that provides authentication capabilities, and it is used as default authentication service for Papermerge DMS.

+Following authentication methods are supported:

+* database - authenticate against user credentials from the database's core_user table
+* google auth - authenticate against Google's user account credentials
+* github auth - authenticate against Github's user account credentials

-If user credentials are valid, authentication server responds with a valid cryptographically signed JWT access token.
+When authentication succeeds, auth server responds with a valid cryptographically signed JWT access token.

-JWT token is delivered to the client in http body, in cookie header as well as `Authorization` header.
+JWT token is delivered to the client as http response payload (json format) and as cookie.

 ![Authentication Server](./images/screenshot.png)

 ## Usage

-In order run authentication server you need to provide it with at least two configuration settings:
+In order use authentication server you need to provide it with at least two configuration settings:
 1. a secret (used to sign token)
 2. access to database which contains one single table `core_user`.